TIGNUM/SwiftChart/README.md

 To view the current linting rules see the `.swiftlint.yml` file.
 Please discuss if you think these rules should change.

+# Line length

+For code, aim to keep lines to 120 characters but let Xcode soft wrap the text.
+For comments, please hard wrap at 120 characters.

 # Synx

 Please use [Synx](https://github.com/venmo/synx) to ensure that the project file structure matches Xcode's groups.
 This makes it easier to navigate the project through GitHub's web interface.
 Once installed you can run Synx by `cd`ing into the projects root and running: